Samson De Brier: Biography

 In the 1940s, De Brier left Atlantic City for Los Angeles, and during the Second World War, he worked in a defense plant, sinking his wages into real estate.
 The rental income from his properties enabled him to stop working and pursue a new career - artistic social butterfly, taking tea and exploring avant-garde scenes."

 According to Bill Landis, in 1948, Kenneth Anger "discovered a house in the Hollywood Hills that was perfect for the exteriors in Puce Moment.
 The interiors were shot at the home of Samson De Brier, who became a lifelong friend of Anger's.
 De Brier was a slender, fey, continental type.
 His old-fashioned air led people to believe that he was much more advanced in years than he was.
 De Brier had been part of the Atlantic City homosexual milieu depicted in the 1933 novel The Young and the Evil by Charles Henri Ford and Parker Tyler.

 In the fifties, de Brier began hosting a regular salon at his Barton Avenue home.
 It flourished for many years and was frequented by artists, writers, actors, filmmakers, and occultists.
-Visitors were attracted by De Brier's knowledge of the occult (he is said to have practiced witchcraft), his store of Hollywood lore, and his collections of movie memorabilia and objets d'art.
+Visitors were attracted by De Brier's alleged knowledge of the occult, his store of Hollywood lore, and his collections of movie memorabilia and objets d'art.
 Among those who attended De Brier's salon were author Anaïs Nin, filmmakers Kenneth Anger and Curtis Harrington, actors Jack Nicholson and Dennis Hopper, and occultists Jack Parsons, Marjorie Cameron and Anton LaVey.

 In 1954 De Brier played several roles, including the principal role, in Anger's Inauguration of the Pleasure Dome, which was filmed at his home.
 Harrington, Nin, and Cameron also appeared in the film.